goingnowhere/malfare-protocols/protocols/en/radio_protocol/index.md

     - **Speak** briefly and clearly.
     - **Release** the push-to-talk button.
 - **Do** be clear and concise.
-    - Bad Examples:

-    > ""

-    - Good Examples:

-    > ""

 - **Don't** use operational event-time channels for social use.
+- **Don't** use profanity of any kind on operational event-time channels.
-- **Don't** use names on the radio.
+- **Don't** use names or personally identifiable information on the radio.
     - Bad Examples:

     > "Sandy, Sandy, Sandy, come in for Bob"

-    > "James has tripped and hurt his knee"
+    > "Bob has tripped and hurt his knee"

     - Good Examples: